openmind-consortium/Analysis-rcs-data/README.md

 - Sampling frequency

 ## Overview Adaptive Therapy
-The RCS system is designed to deliver an Adaptive Stimulation therapy based on neural biomarker/s band/s fluctuations.
-The device has 2 detectors (LD0 and LD1) and the adaptive therapy can be set based on one or the combination of both detectors.
-Each detector can be configured with 1 up to 4 power bands (input features).
+The RCS system is designed to deliver an Adaptive Stimulation therapy based on neural biomarker(s) band(s) fluctuations.
+The device has 2 detectors (Ld0 and Ld1) and the adaptive therapy can be set based on one or the combination of both detectors.
+Each detector can be configured with one up to four power bands (input features).
 A detector state is defined as a function of the detector output signal relative to a predefined threshold (single or dual treshold).
-In the case of dual theshold, the detector output may transition among 3 states, 'below' lower threshold, 'in between' lower and upper threshol and 'above' upper threshold, whereas in the case of a single threshold the detector output fluctuates between 2 states ('below' and 'above' threshold).
-Each Therapy Status State is mapped to 1 of 9 possible states, depending on wether 1 or 2 detectors are used and wether single or dual threshold is used for each detector.
+In the case of dual theshold, the detector output may transition among 3 states, 'below' lower threshold, 'in between' lower and upper threshold, and 'above' upper threshold; in the case of a single threshold, the detector output fluctuates between 2 states ('below' and 'above' threshold).
+Each Therapy Status State is mapped to 1 of 9 possible states, depending on whether one or two detectors are used and whether single or dual threshold is used for each detector.

 The two main functions of the code base specific to the adaptive therapy engine are (see CreateTables section above):
 1) createAdaptiveSettingsfromDeviceSettings